MaZikal7nap/Decimal-To-Binary-/README.md

-# code
-decimal to binary by me...
+# Decimal To Binary In C